j4ke-exe/j4ke.io/README.md

 Welcome to my site, [j4ke.io](https://j4ke.io)!
 I blog about InfoSec, CTFs, and low-level systems programming.
-It’s built using [Jekyll](https://jekyllrb.com) and serves as both a portfolio and a living notebook for my journey through cybersecurity engineering.
+It’s built using [Jekyll](https://jekyllrb.com) and serves as both a portfolio and a living notebook cataloging my journey.

 ---